 If you don’t have medical coverages on your car insurance policy, or health insurance (or do, but these coverages aren’t enough to cover all of your remaining medical expenses), then you may need to take legal action against the other driver to get paid for the expenses that are beyond his liability limits.

-If you get a judgment in court and the other and the other party doesn’t pay it, then in many states, such as California and Texas, you can request the Department of Motor Vehicles to suspend their license.
+If you get a judgment in court and the other and the other party doesn’t pay it, then in many states you can request the Department of Motor Vehicles to suspend their license.